standardgalactic/keen-encoder/README.md

 ```bash
 node index The quick brown fox jumps over the lazy brown dog.
 ```
-Displays `ㄱ⫧ᒷ ᑑ⸚¦าํ忄 ᕊ∷੭∴ㇼ 𝌂੭ꜘ ⁝⸚⟓!¡𠃑 ੭⫨ᒷ∷ ㄱ⫧ᒷ 𝄆ᖋՈ𝍡 ᕊ∷੭∴ㇼ ੮੭⫞._.`
+Displays `        .`

 # Unicode

-Not all characters  appear exactly as the galactic standard alphabet.
-After observing many languages, the characters that looked the closest to the original were chosen.
+May not work on all systems.

-Attempts were made to avoid tofu in the character selection.
+Uses [upper conscript registry](https://www.kreativekorp.com/ucsur/charts/sga.html) recommendations.
 Your operating system must have a font that supports displaying the unicode characters returned.
-That font must be used in the location you are viewing (terminal, code editor, web page) the results.
+That font must be used in the location you are viewing (terminal, code editor, web page) the results or must be installed on the system.

 See [candidates](./unicode.md) that can be substituted.